-A company, while looking to raise capital has two basic sources of capital it can consider.
-It could take on debt, wherein it borrows money from lenders through a variety of debt instruments such as debentures that allows them to raise money from the public; or, it could raise money through equity.
+A company, while looking to raise capital, has two basic sources of capital it can consider.
+It could take on debt, wherein it borrows money from lenders through a variety of debt instruments such as debentures that allows them to raise money from the public; or, it could raise money through equity i.e. by issuing shares.
 Here, the firm trades part ownership of the firm with investors in exchange for their capital.
-The company does this by issuing shares.
 There are a number of types of shares, from preference shares to equity shares.
 In this article, we will aim to better understand equity shares, how they function, pros and cons of acquiring equity shares as well as some equity share strategies.

-By definition, equity shares are defined as long-term financing options for firms looking to raise capital.
-Essentially, this means that each equity share represents a unit of part ownership in the company.
-The more equity shares one possesses, the bigger stake they have in the company.
+Equity shares are defined as long-term financing options for firms looking to raise capital.
+Each equity share represents a unit of part ownership in the company.
 Equity shares are also referred to as common stock, or common shares, and are offered as an investment opportunity to the public.
-The reason they are referred to as common stock is that , when compared to the other type of shares a company can issue; preference shares, there are some variations in the opportunities offered to equity share owners.
-However, these differences are not necessarily negative.

 Arguably the biggest plus point for possessing equity shares is those holders of equity shares are handed voting rights in the form of a say in the election of GMs etc, as well as having a voice in business decisions of the company, since the operations of the company will have a direct effect on the returns they gain from the company.
-Generally, one share equates to one vote.
-Means, if you possess a large amount of equity shares, you are also granted substantial voting rights.
+If you possess a large amount of equity shares, you are also granted substantial voting rights.